 Note to musicians: Please direct inquiries to firstname.lastname@example.org and put Attention: Theresa in the subject line.
 Thanks in advance for your interest.
 Due to the large volume of submissions we receive and the limited performance slots available we cannot guarantee a prompt response to your inquiries but we do appreciate hearing from you.

-Part of the Alvin & Friends experience is great music to complement our great food, and we’re proud to present a regular roster of truly outstanding musicians who appear each month, including the Leslie Pintchik Trio (second and fourth Saturday each month), the Victor LaGamma Trio (last Friday each month) and the Peter Hand Trio.
+Part of the Alvin & Friends experience is great music to complement our great food, and we’re proud to present a regular roster of truly outstanding musicians who appear each month, including the George Coleman Jr. Quartet on Thursdays, the Leslie Pintchik Trio (second and fourth Saturday each month), the Victor LaGamma Trio (last Friday each month) and the Peter Hand Trio.

 Jazz pianist Leslie Pintchik, formerly a fixture at the late lamented Watercolor Café, now appears at Alvin & Friends twice a month, with Scott Hardy on bass and Michael Sarin on drums.
 As CDHotlist.com noted in October, 2016, “Pianist and composer Leslie Pintchik is one of the finest bandleaders in the field of straight-ahead jazz right now, someone who not only writes with inventive wit and a keen melodic sense, but who also consistently draws the best out of her band members — and she plays piano like a combination of Bud Powell and Bill Evans, impressionistic without being arty, tunefully direct without being simplistic.”
-Hear them Saturday, June 10th and 24th.
+Hear them Saturday, June 24th, July 8th and July 22nd.

-While Victor LaGamma is out of town the Eric Katz Trio will appear in the main dining room of Alvin and Friends on Friday, Juine 30th.
+While Victor LaGamma is out of town the Eric Katz Trio will appear in the main dining room of Alvin and Friends on Friday, July 28th.
 Featuring Eric Katz on vibes and longtime collaborator Dylan La Gamma on bass, the trio is rounded out by drummer Jon Doty.
 The three perform together regularly in a variety of groups, most notably with the Victor La Gamma Quartet every month at Alvin and Friends.
 They play a varied collection of everybody’s favorite jazz standards, as well as catchy original compositions.